 What is a depreciation tax shield?

 A depreciation tax shield shields businesses from income tax by allowing them to write off a certain percentage of their depreciating assets.
-Depreciation of fixed assets could include cars, computers or tools that are owned by and used for your business.
+Depreciation of fixed assets could include cars, computers, or tools that are owned by and used for your business.
 This is sometimes called recoverable depreciation.

 Is software depreciation a legitimate expense?

-The depreciation of software can be deducted as an expense over a 36-month period after it is purchased.
+Yes.
+It can be deducted as an expense over a 36-month period after it is purchased.
 Software depreciation is not applicable when a new computer is purchased and the software comes pre-loaded on the computer.
 You must purchase the software separately in order to count it as a depreciating asset.